TRACK CHAIRS

 Lemuria.Carter@sydney.edu.au

 The cybersecurity aspects of government and critical infrastructures have become a hot topic for countries all across the globe.
 Information Technology has become pervasive in all aspects of our lives.
 The minitrack examines aspects associated with the security of information technology (IT) and operational technology (OT) used by governments and critical infrastructures and explores ways that IT can enhance the ability of governments to ensure the safety and security of its citizens.
-Of especial interest are systems such as industrial control systems, SCADA, and process control networks which control infrastructures that include electricity (Smartgrid), pipelines, chemical plants, manufacturing, traffic control and more.
+Of special interest are systems such as industrial control systems, SCADA, and process control networks which control infrastructures that include electricity (Smartgrid), pipelines, chemical plants, manufacturing, traffic control and more.

 Governments have also embraced IT to interface with citizens in a more efficient manner.
 Security issues have risen to the forefront as a result of data disclosures and identity theft incidents discussed in mainstream media.
 Other issues include intellectual property theft and criminal acts involving computers.
 Recently, the issue of cybersecurity information sharing has also risen in importance and much has been written and debated on this subject.